MicrosoftCloudEssentials-LearningHub/Demystifying-Cloud-Evolution/README.md

 -----------------------------

+> A landing zone is a general `cloud framework that sets up the core structure for all workloads`.
+Each use case (like an app, data pipeline, or API) then builds on top of this framework, using the `same environments (Dev → Test → UAT → Prod) and CI/CD pipelines to move code safely into production.` It’s general by design, but `applied per use case.`

 > [!IMPORTANT]
 > This community demo is for learning only and uses public documentation.
 It blends history, theory, and local-first labs (no cloud sign-in required).
 For production guidance, cost/security/compliance, and Azure-specific deployment patterns, contact Microsoft directly: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)